jongwooo/gatsby-starter-typescript/README.md

     ├── package.json
     └── tsconfig.json

-1.  **`/.github`**: This directory contains settings about Github Actions and templates about issue, pull-request.
+1.  **`/.github`**: This directory contains a set-up of GitHub Actions, a template for the issue / pull-request, and a guide to conducts and contributions.

 2.  **`/__mocks__`**: This directory contains [manual mocks](https://jestjs.io/docs/en/manual-mocks) which are used to stub out functionality with mock data.
 For example, instead of accessing a remote resource like a website or a database, you might want to create a manual mock that allows you to use fake data.
 This ensures your tests will be fast and not flaky.
 This description can be found in the [Jest documentation](https://jestjs.io/docs/en/getting-started.html).